jefta-jose/Local-Kubernetes-Project/README.md

 ### 🧭 **What is `values.yaml` in Helm?**

-The `values.yaml` file is where you define **default configuration values** for your Helm chart — it acts like a global config for your Kubernetes templates.
+The `values.yaml` file is where you define **default uration values** for your Helm chart — it acts like a global config for your Kubernetes templates.

 These values get **injected into the templates** (under `templates/`) via Helm’s Go templating engine using the syntax `{{ .Values.<key> }}`.